earthly/website/blog/_posts/2021-06-24-creating-and-hosting-your-own-rpm-packages-and-yum-repo.md

   - rpm
   - yum
   - dnf
-excerpt: "Learn how to create and host your own RPM packages and Yum repository for Redhat-based Linux distributions like Fedora, CentOS, and Rocky Linux.
-This tutorial covers the step-by-step process, including creating a simple "Hello World" program, packaging it into an RPM, creating a Yum repository, and testing the repository.
-Whether you're a data engineer or a Linux enthusiast, this tutorial will help you distribute your programs and make them easily accessible to others."
+excerpt: Learn how to create and host your own RPM packages and Yum repository for Redhat-based Linux distributions like Fedora, CentOS, and Rocky Linux.
+This tutorial covers the step-by-step process, including creating a simple "Hello World" program, packaging it into an RPM, creating a Yum repository, and testing the repository by installing the package.
+If you're interested in distributing binaries and managing your own self-hosted Yum repository, this tutorial is for you.
 ---

 <div class="narrow-code">